 Introduction of new programs.
 Within functional expenditure categories, individual programs may be added or deleted in order to meet the changing needs and financial position of the Library.
-New programs this year in the Youth Services Department have included Sensory Story Time and Art Club.
-Total YS programs were 194.
-Adult programs which include workshops in the Inspiration Station totaled 101.
-Recurring programs included Classic Movies, Digitize This! and art classes.
+New programs this year in the Youth Services Department have included Chess Club, Teen Crafternoon, book discussion clubs "Who Was?" and "American Girl"; among many others.
+Total Youth Services programs were 342.
+Adult programs which include workshops in the Inspiration Station (a creative maker space) totaled 140.
+Recurring programs have included Coffee and Conversation, Classic Movies, Digitize This!, computer and art classes.

 Changes in personnel.
 Changes in service demand may cause the Administrative Staff and the Library Board of Trustees to increase or decrease staffing levels.
-Personnel costs including salary and fringe benefits totaling 64.2% of expenditures remains the Library's most significant operating cost.
-Escalating and uncertain health care costs will remain a concern in future budget forecasting.
+Personnel costs including salary and fringe benefits totaling 64.0% of expenditures remains the Library's most significant operating cost.
+Escalating and uncertain health care costs, as well as retirement obligations, remain a concern in budget forecasting.

 Salary increases (annual adjustments).
-The ability to attract and retain quality personnel requires the Library to strive to have competitive salary ranges and pay practices.
+The ability to attract and retain quality personnel requires the Library to strive to have a competitive compensation program.